 The church of the Visitation of the Blessed Virgin Mary in Iwkowa was erected at the end of the 15th century, on the site of an older, 14th-century church (the first mention of the village belonging to the royal property appeared in a document from 1334).
-In 1619, church was enlarged by the addition of a small tower, and its interior was decorated with polychromes.
+Church was first recorded in written sources in 1596.
+In 1619, it was enlarged by a low tower, and its interior was then decorated with Baroque polychromes.
+Subsequent renovations were carried out in the nineteenth century and in 1905, when the foundation, floor, cornice around the nave and vertical wall reinforcements were made.

-The church is a orientated building towards the sides of the world, erected in a log construction, without the use of nails.
-It consists of a rectangular, square-like nave, a three-side ended chancel on the east side and a low tower in a pole construction added from the west.
-On the north side of the chancel there is a small sacristy.
-The church has preserved a Gothic shape with a high, steep roof, also common for the tower.
-Inside, flat ceilings were used and the upper parts of the walls of the presbytery were connected to the roof structure by means of hooks.
-Two valuable portals topped with trefoli arches from the fifteenth century have preserved in nave.
+The church was built as a structure orientated towards the cardinal sides of the world, erected in a log technique, i.e. without the use of nails, with logs connected at the corners with catches.
+It was created of a rectangular, square-like nave, a narrower, elongated, three-side ended chancel on the eastern side and a low tower of a pole structure added to the west.
+On the north side of the chancel, there was a small sacristy built.
+The church had a Gothic body covered with a high, steep roof.